 Do you have a saguaro in your yard?
 Want to learn how to care for them?
 Here are some helpful tips to make sure your saguaro survives during hot summers.

-- The best way to water your saguaro is to make a tree well around the base of the plant and run a hose with a trickle of water for 4-6 hours.
+• The best way to water your saguaro is to run a hose 2′-3′ feet from the base with a trickle of water for 4-6 hours.
 This will allow the water to reach deep into the soil (2-3 feet) where the bulk of the roots are.
 Doing this process once per month during the hottest month of the summer will be enough to help the plant stay hydrated until it rains.
+There are many factors in determining if a saguaro needs supplemental watering.
+The goal is not to overwater and initiate rot in the plant.
+Saguaros are built to live in arid conditions.

 Here are some tips to spot the difference between a healthy and unhealthy saguaro.